hongtaocai/googlefinance/README.md

 Another awesome module, [yahoo-finance](https://github.com/lukaszbanasiak/yahoo-finance)'s data is delayed by 15 min, but it provides convenient apis to fetch historical day-by-day stock data.

+**Please note that Google has closed this endpoint -- so the module may not work properly**

 ##Install
 From PyPI with pip: